linzhi2013/MitoZ/README.md

 # MitoZ 3 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/mitoz/README.html)  [![Anaconda-Server Badge](https://anaconda.org/bioconda/mitoz/badges/version.svg)](https://anaconda.org/bioconda/mitoz) [![Anaconda-Server Badge](https://anaconda.org/bioconda/mitoz/badges/latest_release_date.svg)](https://anaconda.org/bioconda/mitoz) [![Anaconda-Server Badge](https://anaconda.org/bioconda/mitoz/badges/downloads.svg)](https://anaconda.org/bioconda/mitoz)

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+WHEN YOU ADAPT (PART OF) THE SOFTWARE FOR YOUR USE CASES, THE AUTHOR AND THE SOFTWARE MUST BE EXPLICITLY CREDITED IN YOUR PUBLICATIONS AND SOFTWARE, AND YOU SHOULD ASK THE USERS OF YOUR SOFTWARE TO CITE THE SOFTWARE IN THEIR PUBLICATIONS.
+IN A WORD, 请讲武德.

 **News**
 - **MitoZ 3.4 has come out (and rebuilt for the Conda version too https://github.com/linzhi2013/MitoZ/issues/151) and fixed a few bugs, it's recommended to update to this version!**